Frequently Asked Questions

 - Garnish: Top soups, omelets, tacos, pizza, pasta, grain bowls, or avocado toast.

-- Pesto: Blend microgreens (especially arugula or basil) with olive oil, nuts, and parmesan for a nutrient-packed pesto.
+- Pesto: Blend microgreens (especially arugula or basil) with olive oil, nuts, and parmesan.

 - Juicing: Pea shoots, broccoli, and wheatgrass microgreens juice well on their own or mixed with other produce.

 The possibilities are endless.
-For more ideas, check out our books and course where we have recipes
+For more ideas, check out our books and course, where we share recipes.

 Read our blog: The Many Ways You Can Use Microgreens